 Spillover.
-These are very popular with pools that have spas on a slightly elevated surface.
+These are very popular with pools with spas on a slightly elevated surface.
 The edge of the spa that faces the main pool is flush with the water level, creating a spillover effect.

 Scupper.
 A scupper is typically attached to a wall or pedestal at the edge and shoots a thin sheet of water into the pool.

 Pond.
-A natural feature, ponds are often a great accent to backyards that have a lot of natural landscaping around them.
+A natural feature, ponds are often a great accent to backyards with a lot of natural landscaping.

 Natural Stone Waterfalls

 Using natural stone is a great way to blend into the surrounding landscape.
 Here’s a pool I did where I placed a waterfall between the upper and lower pools of the structure.